Key takeaways:

 Website theme and design

-If you’re designing your own business website, consider using a platform that handles the technical aspects for you.
-Many website builders offer drag-and-drop features for easier layout design.
-While doing it yourself can cost $0 to $300 per month, creating a wireframe beforehand helps reduce costs even when hiring professional web designers.
+If you’re designing your own business website, consider using a platform with an integrated content management system.
+Many website builders offer drag-and-drop features to make layout design easier.
+While doing it yourself can cost $0 to $300 per month, a basic website setup may only require a few dollars to get started.

 Add-ons and plugins